-We worked with them to install a 40’ tall Vertical Lift Module (VLM) in place of the mezzanine that stores all the small and medium parts and acts as an elevator for transporting the heavy duty parts on the third floor.
+We worked with them to install a 40’ tall Vertical Lift Module (VLM) in place of the mezzanine that stores all the small and medium parts and acts as an elevator for transporting the heavy-duty parts on the third floor.
 The VLM goes through all three floors of the facility with openings on the first floor and third floor.

 Now, small and medium parts are brought directly to the employee at the ergonomic workstation.
-And if an employee needs to send a heavy duty part from the third floor to the first floor, they can just load it on an empty tray and the VLM will deliver it right to the employee on the first floor.
+And if an employee needs to send a heavy-duty part from the third floor to the first floor, they can just load it on an empty tray and the VLM will deliver it right to the employee on the first floor.
 (Learn more specifics about the VLM and this project)

 High Bay Shelving for the New Joint Library Facility

 Texas A&M University and The University of Texas recently collaborated to open the Joint Library Facility, a large warehouse used as a shared archival book depository between the two university systems.
 With space on campus at a premium and limited financial resources, the universities wanted a cost-efficient solution to free up space for higher circulating materials and new study areas for students.
 The Joint Library Facility represented that solution, and the High Bay Shelving helped to keep building costs down.
-Because the High Bay Shelving extends so much vertically, the universities were able increased storage density.
+Because the High Bay Shelving extends so much vertically, the universities were able to increase storage density.
 In fact, they were able to drastically reduce the building’s entire footprint.
 (View pictures of the High Bay Shelving at the Joint Library Facility)

 What Do You Need Stored?

 Do you have some non-traditional items that you need to store?
 Are you looking to creatively use a storage system?
-If so, than let us help you!
+If so, then let us help you!
 Give us a call at 1-800-803-1083 or send a message, and we can put you in touch with the representative in your area that can give you a free storage assessment.